 Take as prescribed.
 Narcotic pain medications: Percocet or Vicodin is used for severe pain.
 It can be taken up to every four hours as necessary.
+Most patients only require Vicodin or Percocet for the first week.
 Once pain is better controlled, you may simply take extra strength Tylenol one to two tabs every six hours.
 Take these medications with food.
 If you have any problems taking the medications please stop them immediately and notify the office.